-How do we stop buying clothes that we never wear?
+Why do I keep buying clothes?
 It’s happened to all of us as least once.
 We’ve bought clothes that we fully intended to wear, but it ends up staying in our wardrobe with the price tag still attached.

 I remember at the height of my shopping problem, I went through my closet and found TONS of items with the price tag still attached or garments that I had only worn once.
-I didn’t know what I was doing wrong?
+I love buying clothes and didn’t know what I was doing wrong?

 I loved the item when I tried it on in the store or bought it online.
 It didn’t make sense that my mind wouldn’t suddenly change when I put the item in my closet.